MaxDreisbach/DPTV_ML_Particle_detection/README.md

 If you have any questions regarding this code, feel free to contact Maximilian (maximilian.dreisbach@kit.edu).

 ## Requirements
-- Python (required packages below)
+- Python 3.7 (required packages below)
 - Working TensorFlow Object Detection API (see: https://github.com/tensorflow/models)

 ## Tested for:
-- Python 3.7
 - tensorflow-gpu==1.14.0
 - keras==2.3.1
 - numpy==1.18.1